 The health curriculum is based on the RI Health Standards.
 The curriculum for grades K-5 uses Great Body Shop, a nationally recognized comprehensive health and substance abuse prevention program used by schools throughout the United States.
 The nurse’s office also conducts special programs such as TAR Wars, a national anti-smoking poster competition.

-Middle and Upper School students also receive ongoing instruction on health and wellness.
+Middle and High School students also receive ongoing instruction on health and wellness.
 The Wellness Program, taught during advisory for one hour a week, offers students in grades 6-8 instruction on social, emotional, and sexual health.
 Students in grade 9 and up have instructional units on personal health, mental and emotional health, injury prevention, nutrition, sexuality and family life, disease prevention and control, and prevention of substance use and abuse.